A key inflation gauge rose 5.8% in 2021, most in 39 years

 WASHINGTON (AP) — A measure of prices that is closely tracked by the Federal Reserve rose 5.8% last year, the sharpest increase since 1982, as brisk consumer spending collided with snarled supply chains to raise the costs of food, furniture, appliances and other goods.

-The report Friday from the Commerce Department also said that consumer spending fell 0.6% in December.
-A wave of omicron cases discouraged many Americans from traveling, eating out or visiting theaters and other entertainment venues.
-At the same time, incomes rose 0.3% last month, providing fuel for future spending.
+The report Friday from the Commerce Department also said that consumer spending fell 0.6% in December, with purchases of cars, electronics, and clothes declining.
+Higher prices might have discouraged some shoppers, along with a wave of omicron cases that kept many Americans from traveling, eating out or visiting entertainment venues.